georust/rinex/tutorials/CONFIG/SURVEY/README.md

 Static surveying
 ================

+The following Qc configuration will automatically integrate PPP (and/or) CGGTTS solutions to the synthesized report.

+## CGGTTS

+Notes on CGGTTS:

+* since CGGTTS is intended in static applications, only the following scripts may truly apply to CGGTTS solutions solving

 Configuration scripts, load any of these with `ppp -c`.

 These scripts use high interpolation orders, which is compatible with long periods of signal observations.